Kinomora/PoGoData/README.md

 It would probably be more intelligent to create the data on Github and then import it and decorate it on Sheets, but whatever.

 Sheets link: [here](https://docs.google.com/spreadsheets/d/1RjhuCpmqzL2RcCHc1Gjzz9UfYjZ7Qkgc1inl2IzSZMY/edit?usp=sharing)

+Feel free to submit change or feature suggestions, issues, or pull-requests!